 While choosing teams consider schedules, jobs, where prospective members live and work, and anything else that might impact how well the team will function.

 I also advise that one of your team members knows about databases or is interested in learning about databases.
 Each project will make a database and provide access to the database.
 It is not necessary for your database expert to have taken the database course, but the database expert will need to have basic understanding of tables, their use and familiar with SQL queries.

 You should schedule meetings well in advance to ensure participation of all team members.
 During your meetings, take notes on your design decisions and how you reached your decision, so that you can use the notes in preparing your reports.
 Record your notes in the post meeting form (resources/PostMeetingForm.docx) and upload them to your project directory and website.

-Your team should list application choices from the list in the link below:
+Your team should list your preference for the applications from the list in the link below:

-Choose 3 applications and rank them.
-List the applications in order such that your first choice is first on the list, second choice is second on the list, and third choice is last on the list.
+List the applications in order such that your first choice is first on the list, second choice is second on the list, etc. All 6 applications should be on the list.

 Your team will get a repository on GitHub, therefore you need a GitHub account.
 If you do not already have a GitHub account git now.
 You will need it for Part B of this assignment.

-Your team should send me (pastel at mtu.edu) an email by 5 pm on the due date of Project Assignment 1 Part A. The subject line of the email should be
+Your team should send me (pastel at mtu.edu) and Karla Kitalong (kitalong at mtu.edu) an email by 5 pm on the due date of Project Assignment 1 Part A. The subject line of the email should be

 The email should include: